superhorsy/api-monitoring/README.md

 Log file flushes after exceeding 10 kB.

-Reequsts should be divided by line, starting with "#".
+Reequsts should be divided by line that starts with "#".

 Additionally logs can be view through ELK stack by following scheme: